sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/110_useEffect_hook.md

 Tasks other than these 2 are "side effects".
 Example - http requests, computation, timers, using `localStorage`, listening to user input etc. Note that some normal ops can also be considered side-effects - like listening to user input for validation.

 ### Why
-Side effects cannot be coded "as is" into the component function, because:
+Side effects should not be coded "as is" into the component function, because:
 - They'll be executed each time the component is rendered, i.e. function is executed.
 This may be very expensive, or not needed.
 - If the side effects change state (using `useState`), then this will trigger an infinite loop.
 How: `side-effect` --> `change state` --> `re-render due to change state` --> `side-effect` 🔁 and so on.